austintfoxworth/Deblase_Data_Searcher/README.md

 # Deblase Data Searcher

-# An Open-AI enabled chatbot to retrieve various datbase queries for Deblase!
+# An Open-AI enabled chatbot to retrieve various datbase queries for DeBlase!
 Yay!